Staria lunata

 Staria lunata is a species of shield bug belonging to the family Pentatomidae.
-It is the only species of the genus.
+It is the only species of the genus Staria.

 Distribution and habitat

 This species is present in most of Europe (Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, European Turkey, France, Germany, Greece, Hungary, Italy, Luxembourg, Republic of North Macedonia, Moldova, Northwest European Russia, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Switzerland, Ukraine, Yugoslavia).
 It is widespread in the Mediterranean, but rather rare in Central Europe.
 They often occur in rainfed fields not far from a river.